 All costs of these activities are contained within the subsidiary Accounts.

-The level of fundraising during the course of the year under review has improved, but remains a recovering picture for some of the academies following the pandemic.
+The level of fundraising during the course of the year under review has improved, but remains challenging to cover the increased costs to provide this service and maintain the opening of the facilities.